SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch9:process_credentials.md

    A process with EUID 0 is a `priviledged process` and thus can be exempt from many of the permission checks.

+   A new process inherit EUID and EGID from its parent process.

    Normally, EUID and EGID have the same values as RUID and RGID.
 But this can be changed through: